Q. Who can bring materials to Marpan Recycling?

 Q. How much does it cost?

-Generally, we charge $41 per ton.
+Generally, we charge a per ton fee of $ 65.00 ( effective June 1st, 2022 ).
+The price may change once a year around the month of November and we may have forgotten to update this page.
+Call our ScaleMaster to verify the current price.
 When you pull into the facility, you’ll drive onto our scale where we will weigh your vehicle then direct you towards the tipping floor for unloading.
 Upon leaving, we take one more weight and charge you by the ammount of material unloaded.
 There are some minor exceptions.

 Q. Where is Marpan Recycling located?